Mapletree Logistics Trust Q3 DPU falls to S$0.01816

 The global economy has shown resilience and is projected to expand at a modest rate in 2026, although the outlook remains tempered by geopolitical uncertainties, MLT’s manager said.

 “The logistics space sector remains resilient, supported by structural trends like e-commerce expansion and global supply chain diversification into the region.
-Foreign currency volatility will likely continue to weigh on distributable income, while upward pressure on borrowing costs has abated to some extent,” MLT said.
+Foreign currency volatility will likely continue to weigh on distributable income, while upward pressure on borrowing costs has abated to some extent.”

+DBS Group Research analyst Derek Tan said: “MLT’s distributions were higher than our estimate but in line with consensus estimates.
+China remain on track of a basing out in terms of reversions, but overall diversified portfolio drives stability to overall returns.”

 The DPU of S$0.01816 will be paid on Mar 18.